 - I wish I had the luxury of staying in bed or sleeping all day – often this is not a luxury but a necessity especially if they have just had their treatment.

 Listed below are some of the things that you could say instead:

-- I need a little time alone.
-A few points ago I was talking about how much I need to spend time with you, and now I’m telling you to go away.
+- I need a little time alone – a few points ago I was talking about how much I need to spend time with you, and now I’m telling you to go away.
 I love you, but sometimes I need a little solitude.
-It gives me the chance to take off the brave face I’ve been wearing too long, and the sil1ence can be soothing.
+It gives me the chance to take off the brave face I’ve been wearing too long, and the silence can be soothing.

 - My family needs friends – parenting is hard enough when your body is healthy; it becomes even more challenging when you’re managing a cancer diagnosis with the day-to-day needs of your family.
 My carer could also benefit from a little time with friends.
 Grab lunch or play a round of golf together.
 I take comfort in knowing you care about the people I love.